Vertical autoscale with virtual machine scale sets

 Create an Azure Automation Account with run-as capability

-The first thing you need to do is create an Azure Automation account that will host the runbooks used to scale the VM Scale Set instances.
-Recently Azure Automation introduced the "Run As account" feature which makes setting up the Service Principal for automatically running the runbooks on a user's behalf very easy.
-You can read more about this in the article below:
+The first thing you need to do is create an Azure Automation account that hosts the runbooks used to scale the virtual machine scale set instances.
+Recently Azure Automation introduced the "Run As account" feature that makes setting up the Service Principal for automatically running the runbooks on a user's behalf.
+For more information, see:

 Import Azure Automation Vertical Scale runbooks into your subscription

-The runbooks needed to vertically scale your VM Scale Sets are already published in the Azure Automation Runbook Gallery.
+The runbooks needed to vertically scale your virtual machine scale sets are already published in the Azure Automation Runbook Gallery.
 To import them into your subscription follow the steps in this article: